streamflow-finance/js-sdk/packages/distributor/README.md

         43, 104, 75, 183, 12, 38, 37, 153,
       ],
     ], // Merkle Proof used to verify claim
-    amountUnlocked: new BN("0"), // Total amount unlocked for a Recipient
+    amountUnlocked: "0", // Total amount unlocked for a Recipient
-    amountLocked: new BN("1000000000"), // Total amount locked for a Recipient }, solanaParams,
+    amountLocked: "1000000000", // Total amount locked for a Recipient }, solanaParams,
 );